ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

 **Enable Application Insights** during Function App creation for detailed monitoring.
 Review logs in the Azure Portal under the **"Monitor"** tab for your Function App.

-> note: Logging and monitoring help identify issues quickly and improve the reliability of your automation workflows. {:.prompt-note}
+> **tip:** Logging and monitoring help identify issues quickly and improve the reliability of your automation workflows.
+{:.prompt-tip}

 ---